 - a claim response that reverses the previous claim/payment (Reversal).
 This claim response typically includes all negative amounts to reverse the previous allowed, paid, and patient amounts!

 - a claim response that states the new total adjudication amounts of the claim.
-“Total” meaning that if a clinic paid you $20 originally, and then decides
+“Total” meaning if an insurer paid you $20 originally, and then decides that they will actually be paying you $30, the new total amount on the claim response would be $30.

 To manage these new claims responses, you’ll want to: